 Material

-- 2 m (2 1/4 yd) lightweight linen, seersucker, lawn, double gauze, rayon challis or satin
+- FABRIC: 2 m (2 1/4 yd) chambray, chino, flannel, linen, satin, silk, twill, or viscose

 - All-purpose thread

-- Roughly 0.9 m (1 yd) knitted elastic, 4 cm (1 1/2”) wide
+- Roughly 0.9 m (1 yd) knitted elastic, 4 cm (1 1/2โ) wide

-PLEASE NOTE!
-Fabric requirements are based on a width of 150 cm (59″).
-If your fabric is narrower, you may need more fabric!
+Important: Fabric requirements are based on a fabric width of 150 cm (59″).
+If your fabric is narrower, additional yardage may be required.

-Download the free PDF sewing pattern…
+Download the free PDF sewing patternโฆ

-… and once you’re done, share a photo of you wearing proudly your new handmade pants with #unfetteredpatterns or tag us @unfetteredpatterns!
+โฆ and once youโre done, share a photo of you wearing proudly your new handmade pants with #unfetteredpatterns or tag us @unfetteredpatterns!

 Need help to print your pattern?
 Check our detailed tutorial here!
 Also, find out how you can customize your pattern for A0 printers and projectors here.